 5. Significance and Legacy

-The Berlin Blockade and Airlift left a lasting impact on global politics.
+During the Berlin Blockade and Airlift events affected global political workflows permanently.
 Here are a few important points to remember:

-- The division between East and West Germany became more pronounced, ultimately leading to the construction of the Berlin Wall in 1961.
+- The Berlin Wall grew out of the deepening division between East and West Germany which followed the events of 1961.

 6. Conclusion